BitForgeCraftedCode/ImagePerfect/README.md

 Copy the publish files from your Windows PC to your Linux one.
 Or just use JetBrains Rider in Linux.
 The steps will be almost the same.

-Publish files are not provided for Linux.
-Too many permissions issues trying to run from downloaded publish files.
-It is best to just compile yourself.

 Then to run just open terminal in the build folder and run this command
 ```
 ./ImagePerfect